 So, we might opt for a higher fixed monthly fee, but with lower transaction costs, or vice-versa.
 We might opt for a variety of advanced services, or choose a bare-bones lowest-cost option.
 By thinking through these questions, we’ll have a strategy for getting the pricing model that is best for our needs.

 Thankfully, we have several outstanding options to choose from when it comes to payment gateways.

 Most service providers claim to transfer funds to our merchant account within 3 business days.
 PayPal deposits that within a few minutes.
 Now, there will be variations in this time slot, but it’s our responsibility to consult people who are already using such gateways and choose the most consistent one.

 We should be aware of the payout schedule. if any.
 And any such schedule must fit nicely in line with us paying for our suppliers.
 Any gap in the cash flow is the last thing we expect.
 Gaps can have a diverse effect on various levels of our business process.

 Recall the annoying feeling that we go through Internet banking and the time we want to speak to someone and instead had an automated response or an FAQ.
 We have wasted our time and were left lost & upset.
 We don’t expect that.
 Do we?
 Automation has its limits, with advantages.

-So choose a service which has a fast response time and resolves all issues swiftly.
-This is important as payment processing is critical in every eCommerce business.
+So choose a service that has a fast response time and resolves all issues swiftly.
+This is important as the payment processing is critical in every eCommerce business.
 Sometimes it is not at all necessary to have a 24×7 service.
 But it is important to have all services which we need.